-Nate has been buying, ranking and flipping sites for a number of years now and he has found a formula that has worked time and time again.
+I have been buying, ranking and flipping websites for a number of years now and I have found a formula that has worked time and time again.

 While I can’t disclose the actual URLs of the sites I sold out of respect for the buyers, the sites were similar to this one publicly listed on Flippa.

 Smashinglists.com was doing $3k a month and sold for $40,000 – likely underpriced due to the seller having their Adsense account banned.

 List sites are fun to build and the model for building an “infotainment” list site is very different than the traditional niche site model you might be used to seeing.

 Instead of targeting low volume but highly commercial keywords with buyer intent, you’ll be targeting high volume, non-commercial keywords that other SEOs aren’t really going after.

 Instead of building a site as an SEO-Affiliate Marketer, we’ll be building a site as an SEO-Publisher.

 Even if you don’t end up building an infotainment list site like the one we’ll see below, I hope you’ll find some valuable takeaways that will help you build better sites!